Alexandria Virginia

 The Alexandria Fire Department (AFD) is the city's fire protection and emergency medical services provider and is led by Fire/EMS Chief Corey A. Smedley.[130]
 The AFD operates 10 stations throughout the city and employs over 300 fire and EMS professionals.

 Virginia Tech's Washington-Alexandria Architecture Center, also known as WAAC, is located on Prince Street in Old Town, offering graduate programs in Urban Affairs and Planning, Public and International Affairs, Architecture, and Landscape Architecture.
-Virginia Commonwealth University operates a Northern Virginia branch of its School of Social Work and The George Washington University also has a campus near the King Street metro.
+In 2018, Virginia Tech announced the construction of an "Innovation Campus" in Potomac Yard with graduate programs in computer science and computer engineering.[131]
+Virginia Commonwealth University operates a Northern Virginia branch of its School of Social Work and The George Washington University also has a campus near the King Street–Old Town station.
 This campus mainly offers professional and vocational programs, such as an executive MBA program, urban planning and security studies.
-It also includes the Alexandria campus of Northern Virginia Community College.
+The city also has a campus of the Northern Virginia Community College.
 The largest seminary in the Episcopal Church, Virginia Theological Seminary, is located on Seminary Road.

-Alexandria has several of the Washington, D.C., area's top[how?] private schools, such as St. Stephen's and St. Agnes School, Bishop Ireton High School, and Episcopal High School.
-Also in the city are Alexandria Country Day School, Commonwealth Academy, the Basilica School of Saint Mary, St. Rita's Catholic School, Blessed Sacrament School and Global Health College.
+Alexandria is home to private schools such as St. Stephen's and St. Agnes School, Bishop Ireton High School, and Episcopal High School.
+Also in the city are Alexandria Country Day School, Commonwealth Academy, the Basilica School of Saint Mary, St. Rita's Catholic School, Blessed Sacrament School, and Global Health College.

 The Alexandria city government operates its own mass transit system, the DASH bus, connecting points of interest with local transit hubs.
-In 2021, DASH underwent route redesigns and became fare-free.[103]
-Metrobus, Washington Metro, and the Virginia Railway Express, better known as the VRE, also serve Alexandria.
-The city also offers a free "trolley" diesel bus service on King Street from the King Street–Old Town Washington Metro station to the Waterfront.[104]
-Hornblower Cruises operates the Potomac Water Taxi to and from Georgetown and The Wharf development in Washington, DC and the National Harbor development in Prince George's County, Maryland.[105]
+Since 2021, DASH is fare-free.[138]
+DASH also offers a "trolley" diesel bus service on King Street from the King Street–Old Town Metro station to the Waterfront.[139]
+Metrobus also serves Alexandria along with Metrorail's Blue and Yellow Lines with stops at Potomac Yard, Braddock Road, King Street-Old Town, Eisenhower Avenue, and Van Dorn Street.
+Hornblower Cruises operates the Potomac Water Taxi to and from Georgetown and The Wharf development in D.C. and the National Harbor development in Prince George's County.[140]

 Alexandria has four sister cities:[164]